Made in America Since 1972.

 DVP-120, DVP-120M, DVP-120B, DVP-120C

-DVP-120 – The DVP-120 Control Panel is used for smaller (12 sensor or less) systems.
+DVP-120 – The DVP-120 Control Panel is used for smaller (12 sensors or less) systems.
 This setup utilizes a 4-conductor home run of wire and an analog 4-20mA communication loop.

 DVP-120M – The DVP-120M Control Panel is used for larger (13 – 87 sensors) systems.
 This setup utilizes a Modbus communication loop over a twisted & shielded cable.
 The panel supports up to 3 communication loops that can be daisy-chained from sensor to sensor.